 - A. Switch the pump into REVERSE.
-With pump speed at a medium-slow (approx. 12 strokes per min.) try to pull the "pack" back into the hopper with 5 or 6 reverse strokes. - B. Remix the concrete in the hopper. - C. Switch the pump into FORWARD.
+With pump speed at a medium-slow (approx. 12 strokes per min.) try to pull the "pack" back into the hopper with 5 or 6 reverse strokes. - B. Switch the pump into FORWARD.
 If it is still plugged, repeat "Reversing" procedure three times.